Jennifer A. Pietenpol, Ph.D.

 Profile

-Jennifer A. Pietenpol, Ph.D., is the Chief Scientific and Strategy Office and Executive Vice President for Research at Vanderbilt University Medical Center in addition to being a professor of Biochemistry and Otolayngology-Head and Neck Surgery.
-Pietenpol’s research focuses on breast cancer and the p53 family signaling network—the most frequently targeted network for mutation in human tumors.
-Recently, Pietenpol has integrated her research expertise in tumor suppressor genes and molecular genetics with bioinformatic analysis of high dimensional genomic data sets to molecularly subtype difficult-to-treat, triple negative breast cancer.
-Her results are being translated to clinical trials and alignment of patients to appropriate, molecularly targeted therapy.
-Her research has impacted many areas of science and medicine and she has translated her discoveries into clinical impact for breast cancer patients.
-Pietenpol’s research is funded by the National Cancer Institute, the Susan G. Komen for the Cure Foundation, and the Department of Defense Breast Cancer Program.
+Pietenpol's research focuses on breast cancer and the p53 family signaling network.
+She has integrated her research expertise in tumor suppressor genes and molecular genetics with bioinformatic analysis of high dimensional genomic data sets to subtype difficult-to-treat, triple-negative breast cancer.
+Her lab’s research has impacted many areas of science and medicine, and she has brought her discoveries to clinical impact for breast cancer patients.
+The National Cancer Institute, Susan G. Komen, and the Department of Defense Breast Cancer Program fund her research.
+She is also deeply committed to the next generation, as evidenced by her receipt of numerous awards for her leadership involvement in training and career development.

-In 1997, Pietenpol received the Burroughs Wellcome New Investigator Award in Toxicology; in 2004, she was honored with the Excellence in Teaching Award at Vanderbilt for her mentoring of graduate and medical students.
-She was inducted into the Johns Hopkins Society of Scholars (2009) and received the Carleton College Distinguished Alumni Achievement Award in 2011.
-In 2012, she was elected as a fellow of the American Association for the Advancement of Science for outstanding contributions to the field of cancer research, particularly the involvement of signaling networks in breast and other cancers.
+Awards – In 1997, she received the Burroughs Wellcome New Investigator Award; she was honored with the Vanderbilt Excellence in Teaching Award (2004).
+She was inducted into the Johns Hopkins Society of Scholars (2009), received the Carleton College Distinguished Alumni Achievement Award (2011), and was the recipient of the Harvey Branscomb Distinguished Professor Award at Vanderbilt (2022).
+She is an elected fellow of the American Association for the Advancement of Science (2012) and the American Association for Cancer Research Academy (2022).

-After graduating from Carleton with honors in biology and as a member of Sigma Xi, Pietenpol earned a Ph.D. in cell biology at Vanderbilt University School of Medicine in 1990.
-She continued her postgraduate training at Johns Hopkins Oncology Center (now Sidney Kimmel Comprehensive Cancer Center) before returning to Vanderbilt in 1995 as an assistant professor of biochemistry.
+Education, Academic Service, and Training – After graduating from Carleton College with honors in biology and as a member of Sigma Xi, Pietenpol earned a PhD in cell biology at Vanderbilt University School of Medicine in 1990.
+She continued her postgraduate training at Johns Hopkins Sidney Kimmel Comprehensive Cancer Center before returning to Vanderbilt in 1994 as an assistant professor of Biochemistry.
 She achieved the rank of full professor in 2002.
-Pietenpol has served as associate editor or on the editorial board for numerous biomedical research journals.
-She has authored or co-authored over 120 articles published in the peer-reviewed scientific literature.
+Pietenpol has served as an associate editor for numerous biomedical research journals and authored over 160 articles in the peer-reviewed scientific literature.
+She has trained more than 60 undergraduates, graduate students, and postdoctoral and clinical fellows, and directly mentored more than 35 early-career faculty members.

 Education